Water Gardens 101

 Aeration - Promotes pond and fish health.

-Waterfalls and fountain sprays alone cannot product enough oxygen but aeration systems like the CrystalClear® KoiAir™ and PondAir™ can.
+Waterfalls and fountain sprays alone cannot produce enough oxygen but aeration systems like the CrystalClear® KoiAir™ and PondAir™ can.
 Subsurface aeration works from the bottom up, circulating water and increasing dissolved oxygen levels.
 When the sun goes down, fish and plants both use dissolved oxygen in your pond water.
 By providing subsurface aeration, oxygen levels stay high all day and night.
 Aeration is also great for freezing climates.
 Running an aerator and a deicer together cuts your electricity costs and keeps a hole open in your pond.

 Aquatic Plants - Natural algae control.